Akumal Snorkeling Tour: Complete Guide for 2025

 Akumal has been a popular tourist destination for years and as a result the Akumal bay sea turtles are in danger of overcrowding and eco-system damage from irresponsible tourists.

-Luckily the pandemic has given the Akumal beach turtles a much needed break, but when visiting Akumal, it’s important to remember that the sea turtles are endangered species and you should do everything you can to minimize human impact.
+When visiting Akumal, it’s important to remember that the sea turtles are endangered species and you should do everything you can to minimize human impact.

 This means abiding by the rules set by the conservation authorities and overall being a responsible and eco-conscious traveler.